mike-ivs/machine-learning-novice-sklearn/_episodes/01-introduction.md

 # What is machine learning?

 Machine learning is a set of techniques that enable computers to use data to improve their performance in a given task.
 This is similar in concept to how humans learn to make predictions based upon previous experience and knowledge.
+Machine learning is "data-driven", meaning that it uses the underlying statistics of a set of data to achieve a task.

-Machine learning encompasses a wide range of activities, but broadly speaking it can be used to: find trends in a dataset, classify data into groups or categories, make predictions based upon data, and even "learn" how to interact with an environment when provided with goals to achieve.
+Machine learning encompasses a wide range of tasks and activities, but broadly speaking it can be used to: find trends in a dataset, classify data into groups or categories, make predictions based upon data, and even "learn" how to interact with an environment when provided with goals to achieve.

 ### Artificial intelligence vs machine learning